 An unnamed soldier (Cillian Murphy) has seen the horrors on the beach.
 He is saved by a local boat, captained by Mr Dawson (Mark Rylance) and his son, George (Barry Keoghan), the shell-shocked soldier orders them to turn back home to England.
 Unfortunately, Mr Dawson and George want to continue, driven by what they believe is the right thing to do.
 This back and forth is something that is as tense as any battle scene.
 The soldier has to reconcile his fear of death with solidarity.
 What should he do?
 Is it ok to risk one’s life in such a way?
 Or is it foolish?
 The situation is exacerbated by the soldier’s accidental killing of George.
 When Mr. Dawson realises what happened, he doesn’t tell the soldier the truth.
 He only says that George is unconscious.
 It is a heartbreaking moment of empathy for the man who just killed his son.

 Nolan’s treatment of time is also more effective than Mendes’s.
 1917’s real time storytelling is an impressive feat, always keeping you immersed in the story, but it does not possess the same scale as Dunkirk.
 It is confined to a duration of two hours, which isn’t enough to conjure the full-scale horror of war.
 Cutting between three time zones, you get a feeling of a mass-scale, all-encompassing war that permeates its environment completely.
-1917 uses time to make you feel war.
-Dunkirk uses time to make you understand war.
+1917 uses time in order to make you feel war.
+Dunkirk uses time in order to make you understand war.

 1917 has some breathtaking moments.
 The ghostly shootout in a burning city and the final run across No Man’s Land are heart-thumping and unforgettable for their mastery of the form.
 But the film never made me reflect.
 The good guys are good and the bad guys are bad.
 Nolan had loftier ambitions for his film.
 In the last moments of Dunkirk, it is revealed that the newspapers called George a hero.
 George was a young boy who was killed before his boat even got to Dunkirk.
 His death was the result of a completely avoidable mistake.
 His death didn’t help save anybody or serve to help people suffer less.
 Yet he is heralded as a hero.
 It is a poignant reminder of how we, as a society, justify arbitrary suffering.